Advanced heavy-water reactor

-The advanced heavy-water reactor (AHWR) or AHWR-300 is the latest Indian design for a next-generation nuclear reactor that burns thorium in its fuel core.
+The Advanced Heavy-Water Reactor (AHWR) or AHWR-300 is an Indian Generation III+ reactor design developed by the Bhabha Atomic Research Centre and intended to use thorium and plutonium as fuel.

+The AHWR is an advanced pressurised heavy-water reactor (PHWR), that is designed to require much less mined uranium than present-generation reactors.
 It is slated to form the third stage in India's three-stage fuel-cycle plan.
-This phase of the fuel cycle plan was supposed to be built starting with a 300 MWe prototype in 2016.
+The AHWR was supposed to be built starting with a 300 MW_{e} prototype in 2016.
+However, as of 2026 no AHWRs have started construction.

-KAMINI is the world's first thorium-based experimental reactor.
-It is cooled and moderated by light water, fueled with uranium-233 metal produced by the thorium fuel cycle harnessed by the neighbouring FBTR reactor and produces 30 KW of thermal energy at full power.

 Background

-The Bhabha Atomic Research Centre (BARC) has set up large infrastructure to facilitate the design and development of advanced heavy water reactors.
-Things to be included range from materials technologies, critical components, reactor physics, and safety analysis.
+The Bhabha Atomic Research Centre (BARC) has set up a large infrastructure to facilitate the design and development of PHWRs in areas including materials technologies, critical components, reactor physics, and safety analysis.
 Several facilities have been set up to experiment with these reactors.
-The AHWR is a pressure tube type of heavy water reactor.
-The Government of India, Department of Atomic Energy (DAE), is fully funding the future development, the current development, and the design of the advanced heavy water reactor.
-The new version of advanced heavy water reactors will be equipped with more general safety requirements.
-India is the base for these reactors due to India's large thorium reserves; therefore, it is more geared for continual use and operation of the AHWR.

-Motivation

 Thorium is three times more abundant in the Earth's crust than uranium, though less abundant in terms of economically viable to extract proven reserves, with India holding the largest proven reserves of any country.
-A lot of thorium is also contained in the tailings of mines that extract rare earth elements from monazite which usually contains both rare earth elements and thorium.
+Thorium is also contained in the tailings of mines that extract rare earth elements from monazite which usually contains both rare earth elements and thorium.
 As long as demand for thorium remains low, these tailings present a chemical (thorium is a toxic heavy metal) and - to a lesser extent - radiological issue which would be solved at least in part by use of thorium in nuclear power plants.
-Unlike uranium, which actually contains 0.72% of fissile ^{235}U material, thorium is composed almost only out of fertile ^{232}Th which can be transmutated into fissile ^{233}U using thermal neutrons.
+Thorium lacks a fissile isotope; unlike uranium, which contains 0.72% of fissile ^{235}U, thorium is composed almost only out of fertile ^{232}Th which can be transmutated into fissile ^{233}U. Unlike ^{238}U, which is transmutable into ^{239}Pu, thorium is capable of producing large quantities of fissile material in a thermal reactor.
 This allows a much larger share of the original material to be used without the need for fast breeder reactors and while producing orders of magnitude less minor actinides.
-However, as thorium itself is not fissile, it has to be "bred" first to obtain a fissile material, which can then be used in the same reactor that "bred" the ^{233}U or chemically separated for use in a separate "burner" reactor.
+However, as thorium itself is not fissile, it has to be "bred" first to obtain a ^{233}U, which can then be used in the same reactor that "bred" the ^{233}U or chemically separated for use in a separate reactor.
+The Prototype Fast Breeder Reactor is intended to breed fissile plutonium for use with thorium.